Anchoring at Kalakriti- _26-09-15_Creativity

 “The struggle you’re in today is developing the strength you need for tomorrow” Robert Tew

-I have NEVER in my life imagined myself anchoring at a q4567890stage or any place at all.
+I have NEVER in my life imagined myself anchoring at a stage or any place at all.
 But there I was anchoring in Dance Sector in the Art Fest, where around fifty schools from all the cities around Surat participated in classical, folk, fusion and international dance styles.

 One day, one of our teachers asked me if I can anchor for an event.
 And surprisingly I said yes, thinking that it’s time to try something out of my comfort zone and learn how to be good at it as well.
 The event was on an early morning plus on the weekend.
 After having a tiresome week with loads of work, I was having a second thought on my decision but eventually I was persistent to keep my word and attain the event.